dradtke/blog/content/post/gtk-giphy.md

 From top-to-bottom, these sections are:

-1. The application's `Window` class.
-This represents a single open instance of your application, and will contain the bulk of the code when we're finished.
+1. The `Window` class.
+This represents a single open instance of the application, and will contain the bulk of the code when we're finished.

-2. The application's `Application` class.
-This represents the global, application-wide state of your application.
+2. The `Application` class.
+This represents the global state of the application.

 3. The `main` method, which is the entrypoint for Vala programs.
 This part is already basically complete, as all it does is instantiate the `Application` class and start